Improving Genomic Prediction using High-dimensional Secondary Phenotypes: the Genetic Latent Factor Approach: Abstract

 \section{Abstract}

 Decreasing costs and new technologies have led to an increase in the amount of data available to plant breeding programs.
 High-throughput phenotyping (HTP) platforms routinely generate high-dimensional datasets of secondary features that may be used to improve genomic prediction accuracy.
-However, integration of this data comes with challenges such as multicollinearity, parameter estimation in $p > n$ settings, and the computational complexity of many standard approaches.
+However, integration of these data comes with challenges such as multicollinearity, parameter estimation in $p > n$ settings, and the computational complexity of many standard approaches.
 Several methods have emerged to analyze such data, but interpretation of model parameters often remains challenging.

-We propose genetic factor best linear unbiased prediction (gfBLUP), a seven-step prediction pipeline that reduces the dimensionality of the original secondary HTP data using generative factor analysis.
-In short, gfBLUP uses redundancy filtered and regularized genetic and residual correlation matrices to fit a maximum likelihood factor model and estimate genetic latent factor scores.
+We propose genetic latent factor best linear unbiased prediction (glfBLUP), a prediction pipeline that reduces the dimensionality of the original secondary HTP data using generative factor analysis.
+In short, glfBLUP uses redundancy filtered and regularized genetic and residual correlation matrices to fit a maximum likelihood factor model and estimate genetic latent factor scores.
 These latent factors are subsequently used in multi-trait genomic prediction.
-Our approach performs on par or better than alternatives in extensive simulations and a real-world application, while producing easily interpretable and biologically relevant parameters.
-We discuss several possible extensions and highlight gfBLUP as the basis for a flexible and modular multi-trait genomic prediction framework.
+Our approach performs better than alternatives in extensive simulations and a real-world application, while producing easily interpretable and biologically relevant parameters.
+We discuss several possible extensions and highlight glfBLUP as the basis for a flexible and modular multi-trait genomic prediction framework.

 {\it Key words}: Empirical Bayes; Factor analysis; Genomic prediction; High-dimensional data